Preserve

 If you have nest boxes up already, now is the time to get them cleaned out and ready for the next generation of bluebirds!
 No need to add material, simply remove any old nesting material or caches that rodents may have left for winter.

-Keep an eye out for bi-weekly bird/habitat tips!
+Keep an eye out for more bird/habitat tips!

 If you’re not a member of our Community Chapter of Audubon, please join and/or volunteer to help with our ongoing Lehigh Valley habitat preservation efforts.